jadielmwangi/personal-gallery-application/README.md

 # Name of the App
- Jadiel Gallery App
+ Jadiel Mwangi gallery App
 ## Description
 Jadiel Gallery consists of defferent photos for diffferent categories.<br>
 Its designed with love and passion for Kenyan. search the following categories in the search bar:
 Birds, Wild animals, African culture and dressing, Forests & mountains and Intellectuals

-# link to deployed site
+# link to deployed site:

 ## User Stories